Naples

 Naples Florida Pier

-A true Neapolitan is a person who not only owns property in Naples, but has a special place set-aside in their heart for our little piece of paradise.
-Neapolitans enjoy walking the beach, strolling down Third Street South and just watching the tourists pass from a bench in one of the mini-parks along Fifth Avenue South.
+A true Neapolitan is a person who not only lives in Naples, but has a special place set-aside in their heart for our little piece of paradise on the Gulf.
+Neapolitans enjoy the simple things in life like walking the beach, strolling down Third Street South and just watching the sunset with the Naples Pier in the foreground.

-It’s the simple things that we usually remember the longest and those simple things are also the ones that make Naples so unique and timeless to everyone it touches.
+It’s the simple things that we usually remember the longest and those simple things are also the ones that make Naples, Florida so unique and timeless to everyone it touches.